libretro/docs/docs/development/cores/developing-cores.md

 ### Libretro API

 The Libretro API is a lightweight C-based Application Programming Interface (API) that exposes generic audio, video, and input callbacks.
-Developers of "cores" such as standalone games, game emulators, media players, and other applications don’t have to worry about writing different video drivers for Direct3D, OpenGL or worrying about catering to all possible input APIs, sound APIs, joypads, etc.
+Developers of "cores" such as standalone games, game emulators, media players, and other applications don’t have to worry about writing different video drivers for Direct3D, OpenGL or worrying about catering to all possible input APIs, sound APIs, gamepads, etc.

 When you choose to use the libretro API, your program gets turned into a single library file (called a ‘libretro core’).
 A frontend that supports the libretro API can then load that library file and run the app.
 The frontend’s responsibility is to provide all the implementation-specific details.
 The libretro core’s responsibility is solely to provide the main program.